wallarm/product-documentation/docs/4.6/fast/poc/examples/bamboo-cimode.md

 !!! warning "Docker Network"
     Before security testing, make sure that the FAST node and the test application are running on the same network.

-{% collapse title="Example of the security testing step" %}
+??? info "Example of the security testing step" %}
     The commands are running on the `my-network` network created at the request recording step.
 The test app, `app-test`, is also running at the request recording step.

     1. Add `security_testing` to the list of `stages`.
 In the example, this step finalizes the workflow.

         ```
         stages:
         - testing:
             manual: false
             jobs:
                 - test
         - security_testing:
             final: true
             jobs:
                 - security_test
         ```
     2. Define the body of the new job `security_test`.

         ```
         security_test:
         key: SCTST
         tasks:
             - script:
                 interpreter: /bin/sh
                 scripts:
                 - docker run --name fast -e WALLARM_API_TOKEN=${bamboo_WALLARM_API_TOKEN} -e CI_MODE=testing -e WALLARM_API_HOST=us1.api.wallarm.com -p 8080:8080 -e TEST_RUN_URI=http://dvwa:80 --network my-network --rm wallarm/fast
                 - docker stop dvwa
                 - docker network rm my-network
         ```

     An example includes the following steps:

     1. Run the FAST node in the testing mode on the network `my-network`.
 The `TEST_RECORD_ID` variable is omitted since the set of baseline requests was created in the current pipeline and is the last recorded.
 The FAST node will be stopped automatically when testing is finished.
     2. Stop the test application `dvwa`.
     3. Delete the `my-network` network.
-{% endcollapse %}

 ## Getting the Result of Testing